Morning News Anchor

 Tom Benner has been a mainstay in Bay Area radio for many years.
 Some have called him the “Rasberry Seed in the Wisdom Tooth of Bay Area Radio”.
 Having spent time on San Francisco’s KFRC, K-101 KNBR and KSAN, Tom anchored the long running Breakfast With Benner Morning Show on KNEW for most of the 1990s.
 The show featured interviews with a wide variety of celebrities from the worlds of music, sports, politics and newsmakers.
-A brief sebatical of 21 years saw Tom masqurading as “Officer Vic” on the KSFO Morning Program in San Francisco, and the KSRO Morning News in Santa Rosa.
+A brief sabbatical of 21 years saw Tom masquerading as “Officer Vic” on the KSFO Morning Program in San Francisco, and the KSRO Morning News in Santa Rosa.
 Now Tom returns as “Tom” to co-host the KSRO Morning News with Pat Kerrigan.
 When he’s not glued to the Morning Show Mic, Tom is an accomplished musician, playing guitar, bass guitar, some keyboards and rudimentary drums.
 He’s also a not-so-accomplished golfer.

 Morning News Sports Reporter

 Larry Olson has been all over the Bay Area radio scene for the past decade working at stations like KGO, KNBR and KFAX.
 When he’s not filling up Pat’s coffee cup in the morning, he is dutifully attending to his wife and their three very well behaved kids.
 After all that, if there is any time left over, he likes to takes naps.

 A Sonoma State University Graduate in Communications, Daniel Trucios produces the Sonoma County Morning News with Pat Kerrigan.
 He’s been part of the team for over three years, producing and reporting on a wide range of stories from large fires to crime to county fairs.
 You can also find him on the mic with daily newscasts and weather reports.